lbl-srg/obc/specification/source/cdl.rst

     annotation (Placement(transformation(extent={{118,-36},{98,-56}})),
                 __Buildings(semantic(
                    metadataLanguage="Brick 1.3 text/turtle"
-                     "bldg:<cdl_instance_name> a Brick:Heating_Coil ;
+                     "bldg:<instanceName> a Brick:Heating_Coil ;
                                  brick:hasPoint bldg:THeaCoiSup_in ."
                   )));

 ]

-The following part of the specification is only relevant to semantic information that uses the ``__Buildings`` annotation.
-If a class inherits one or more classes, all the semantic information in the classes is inherited.
+If a class inherits one or more classes (CDL only allows for inheriting one class), all the semantic information in the classes is inherited.
 However, if the classes being inherited and the class inheriting it contains different ``metadataLanguage`` or ``naturalLanguage`` due to differences in any of ``<metadataLanguageName>`` or ``<version>`` or ``<format>`` or ``<naturalLanguageName>`` parts of the syntax, they shall be treated as different languages.

 If an inherited ``replaceable`` instance has been replaced using the ``redeclare`` keyword, the semantic information of the instance that replaced the original instance shall be used, and the semantic information of the replaced class shall